 Japan is a truly incredible place to visit.
-My husband, Travis, and I visited friends who lived there 2 years ago, and we were struck by the proud history and majesty of this beautiful culture.
+My husband, Travis, and I visited friends who lived there 2 years ago.
+We were struck by the history and majesty of this beautiful culture.
 One of the things that really struck me about Japan is the low crime rate and the honesty the people showed.
 Let me give you an example.

 Travis and I were recently engaged when we traveled from LA to Tokyo.
 We had an 18 hour layover in Beijing and took advantage of seeing a tiny bit of the city (fun fact—you can visit China without a visa if you are there less than 72 hours).

-As a part of our wedding, we were going to have an ‘International Chocolate Bar’—aka one of those cutesy countertops filled with an assortment of candies that your relatives will blow through like a tornado, stuffing their tiny brown, monogramed ‘candy’ bags.
+As a part of our wedding, we were going to have an ‘International Chocolate Bar’—one of those cutesy countertops filled with an assortment of candies that your relatives will blow through like a tornado.
 Except, our wedding was travel themed, so we tried to put a little spin on it by gathering sweets from as many countries as we could muster.